AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     end Generic_Array_Pkg;

-The advantage of this approach is that we don't need to repeat the formal declaration for the ``Reverse_Array`` procedure.
+The advantage of this approach is that we don't need to repeat the formal declaration for the :ada:`Reverse_Array` procedure.
 Also, this simplifies the instantiation in the test application.

 However, the disadvantage of this approach is that it also increases code
 size: every instantiation of the generic package generates code for each